T33M0o/Snake-Game/README.md

 Hello,

-This is one of my first application/game that I've had created.
+This is my first game that I've created.

-In order to play it, you need Visual Studio 2019.
+In order to play, you need to download the folder and just click on the "Snake.exe".

-To play the game, click on "Snake.sln" to open it, after that, click on the play button.
+You will have the instructions in the beggining.
+To start the game - PRESS  " ENTER "
+To pause the game - PRESS " SPACE "
+For directions, use the arrows on your keyboard.

 Enjoy! :)